 The S.A.Y.
 Summer Camp provides a safe educational haven for the children, providing interactive activities for our youth in areas of: Math, Reading, Computer Technology, Arts and Crafts, Swimming, Bowling, Skating, Culinary Arts, Character Education, Gang Prevention, Sports and Field Trips.
 Over the years the S.A.Y.
 Summer Camp was not supported by grant funds, so we rely on volunteers and donations to provide student scholarships, field trip funding and instructional materials for our youth.
 Over 1,100 youth have been served.
-2015 we will celebrate the tenth annual operation of the summer camp (June through August of 2015).
-The summer camp is funded in part by the 21st Century Community Learning Center (CCLC) and by parent fees and additional support by donations from local business and financial institutions.
+In 2024 we will celebrate the nineteenth annual operation of the summer camp (June through August of 2024).
+The summer camp is funded in part by the 21st Century Community Learning Center (CCLC) and additional support by donations from local business and financial institutions.
 For many years our summer camp had a small operating budget and served 150 students.
-In 2015 summer camp year we served 292 campers with the help of our 21st CCLC grant.
+In 2024 summer camp year we served 61 campers with the help of the NC Legislative Grant.

-The S. A. Y. Vocational Program is a grant funded program sponsored by the St. John CDC and funded through the North Carolina Department of Juvenile Justice and Delinquency Prevention.
-The program serves Wilson County Youth ages 12-17 who are court-involved or who have been released from one of the State's Youth Development Centers and have been identified as at-risk of gang involvement, associates with gang members or are involved in a gang.
-The program teaches the youth marketable employment skills in the areas of computer building and repair, advance computer technology, apps building for android phones and tables, culinary arts, hardwood floor installation and repairs.
-Forty week sessions are devoted to hands-on job skills training and 8 weeks focus on community service projects and field trips to enhance both vocational and social skills.
+The S. A. Y. Vocational Program was a grant funded program sponsored by the St. John CDC and funded through the North Carolina Department of Juvenile Justice and Delinquency Prevention.
+The program served Wilson County Youth ages 12-17 who were court-involved or who had been released from one of the State's Youth Development Centers and identified as at-risk of gang involvement, associates with gang members or are involved in a gang.
+The program taught the youth marketable employment skills in the areas of computer building and repair, advance computer technology, apps building for android phones and tablets, culinary arts, hardwood floor installation and repairs.
+Forty week sessions were devoted to hands-on job skills training and 8 weeks focused on community service projects and field trips to enhance both vocational and social skills.